TV Series Like Ugliest House in America

 Shows Like Ugliest House in America

-If you enjoyed watching Ugliest House in America, you will also love watching those shows!
+If you liked Ugliest House in America, you will also enjoy watching the following series!

 Pacific NW real estate.
 Twin sisters help people sell homes.
 The sisters put their own money into the renovation.
 When the home sells, they take their investment off the top of the profits then split the rest with the home owners.